JordanllHarper/code_to_file.sh/README.md

 Using the script is the same as invoking any other shell script:

-`./code_files.sh ...`
+`./code_files.sh [OPTIONS] [ARGUMENTS]`

-where ... are the required arguments:
+OPTIONS:

+-f - [f]iletype to include.
+At least 1 of these is *required*.

+-p - [p]attern to exclude.
+Optional.

+ARGUMENTS:

+/path/to/start - where to start parsing files from

-- the path to the root of your project.
+/path/to/save - where to save the contents to.

+> [!NOTE]
-- a path where you want to save.
-This implicitly also includes how you want to save (recommended: `.txt` or `.md`).
+> This also implicitly includes how you will save your files.
+Recommended filetypes are `.txt` and `.md`.
-- a list of file types you want to **include**.

 ## Examples

-For a Swift project with a path at `~/MySwiftProjects/ThisIsAGoodOne/` and a save path of `~/CodeFilesInMarkdown.md`:
+For a Swift project with a path at `~/MySwiftProjects/ThisIsAGoodIdea/` and a save path of `~/CodeFilesInMarkdown.md`:

-`./code_files.sh ~/MySwiftProjects/ThisIsAGoodOne ~/CodeFilesInMarkdown.md swift`
+`./code_files.sh -f swift ~/MySwiftProjects/ThisIsAGoodOne ~/CodeFilesInMarkdown.md`

 Multiple file types:

-`./code_files.sh ~/MyAndroidProjects/ThisIsAGREATOne ~/CodeFilesInMarkdown.md kt java`
+`./code_files.sh -f kt -f java ~/MyAndroidProjects/ThisIsAGREATIdea ~/CodeFilesInMarkdown.md`

 > [!NOTE]
 > Projects may contain contents you would like to ignore.
 This script doesn't currently support ignoring directories (but is a planned feature!).
 For now, best to do is remove those files and copy just the source files.